Health protection

 Adult residential settings

-For general advice or support regarding infection control contact us: Health.Protection@eastsussex.gov.uk
+For general advice or support regarding infection control, contact us.
+Email Health.Protection@eastsussex.gov.uk

 Infection control training

-There is a range of infection control training available for East Sussex care workers including infection control champions training for residential settings.
+There is a range of infection control training available for East Sussex care workers, including infection control champions training for residential homes.

 Email the team for more information: IPC.ChampionsProgramme@eastsussex.gov.uk